Soarin-ArkTech/arktech-docs/tf2-guides/serverowners/server-configuration/_index.en.md

 cfg options in a table or something

-## mount.cfg
-garrysmod/cfg

-link to mounting-game-content

-## Steam Workshop Collections
+## mapcycles
-link to content-mounting

 ## Commandline Manager
 mention startup parameters in pterodactyl

 also mention the GSLT

-## ULX
+## sourcemod
-mentioned in ulx-setup
+mentioned in sourcemod-setup

+maybe don't keep this tbd

 #